DeaPutriAnthoni/Web-Programming-Laravel/README.md

 Welcome to the repository for my **Web Programming (Pemrograman Web)** coursework project.
 This application was developed as part of my studies in building full-stack web applications using modern web technologies.

 > Author: **Dea Putri Anthoni**
-> University: Informatics, Class B of 2022
+> Informatics, Class B of 2022

 ---